-Before joining Olin College, Mr. Andruskiewicz worked in industry at Packard Machinery, where he served as a service applications manager and applications engineer.
-In this role he was responsible for providing technical programming support and customer training, as well as ordering and installing new machinery, including CNC machining centers, turning centers, manual mills, lathes, and support equipment.
-Mr. Andruskiewicz is a Class A machinist who has held industry positions for over twenty years with companies such as Laurel Brooke, Inc., Minuteman Labs, and Tech-Ridge.
+Before joining Olin College, Mr. Andruskiewicz worked in industry at Packard Machinery, where he served as service manager and applications engineer.
+In this role he was responsible for providing technical support and customer training, as well as servicing and installing machinery, including CNC machining centers, turning centers, manual mills, lathes, and support equipment.
+Mr. Andruskiewicz is a Class A machinist who has held industry positions for over twenty five years with companies such as Laurel Brooke, Inc., Minuteman Labs, McPherson, Inc. and Tech-Ridge.
 He is a graduate of the University of Massachusetts Amherst.